faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 ![models for the Book of Mormon]({{ "/communications/images/bom_origin_models.png" | relative_url }})

+Royal Skousen, the leading LDS expert on the textual evidence surrounding the translation of the Book of Mormon, has suggested some [mixture of tight and loose control](https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=1186&context=jbms), and [more recently for the expansionist model](https://faenrandir.github.io/a_careful_examination/skousen-literal-translation-of-the-plates/), at least in part.

 Callister likely has in mind the "tight" model of translation, so this is the model that I have in mind, typically, when referring to the "ancient origin" or "divine intervention" model.
+Most of the counter-arguments to his devotional would also apply to a "loose" translation model.

 # Response